 Are there other platforms similar to TradingView?

-Yes, platforms like MetaTrader 4 (MT4), MetaTrader 5 (MT5), and cTrader offer many robust trading features and are also extensively integrated with various brokers, although TradingView shines as a charting tool above all else.
+Yes, platforms like MetaTrader 4 (MT4), MetaTrader 5 (MT5), and cTrader offer many robust trading features and are extensively integrated with various brokers, although TradingView shines as a charting tool above all else.

 Can I use TradingView on MAC?